efendibooks/philosophy.efendibooks.com/content/determinism.md

 BUT... many others do the same. **And statisticians can highly accurately predict, in advance, the number of marriages that are going to take place on a year-by-year basis**.
 Was it not pre-determined then, in this society, that that certain number of marriages would occur?

 If these figures are predictable, then, surely they can't be acts of free will?
-Viewed in the large, at the level of society rather than the individual, acts of free will appear to be governed by general laws, and are thus determined in some way.
+Viewed at a high level, at the level of society rather than the level of the individual, acts of free will appear to be governed by general laws, and are thus determined in some way.

+#### Ethical Argument

+Many people view the idea of freedom as an interest of ethics: a man's duty, obligation, conscience, reward and blame.
+There is also an argument from the ethical camp for determinism.

+The argument is: a man's character determines his acts, and he is responsible for the act he just committed.
+He committed it because he is the way he is, and **being the man he is could not have done otherwise**.

+If his act were one of free will, he wouldn't be dependable. **Because he is bound by his character**, he _is_ dependable.
+If his acts are good, he is praised; if his acts are bad, he is pitied. **He is rewarded when doing good in order to keep his character stable, and he is punished when doing bad to help him do good next time.**

+It's certainly less concrete than the others, but is an interesting argument nonetheless.

 * * *